splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 You can change the settings of the Splunk Distribution of OpenTelemetry .NET in the following ways:

 - For .NET applications, set environment variables.
-On Windows, set them in the process scope unless you want to enable autoinstrumentation globally for all .NET applications.
+On Windows, set them in the process scope unless you want to enable automatic instrumentation globally for all .NET applications.

 - For Windows services, you can use ``app.config`` when supported or set environment variables using the Registry.